tes/compoxure/README.md

 ## What is it

 Compoxure is a composition proxy - you put it in front of a back end service that acts as a template into which content from microservices is composed.
-It is designed to be simple, fast and failure tolerant - e.g. you won't need to build complex patterns across and around all of your micro services to deal with failure scenarios, they just serve out HTML and should just fail fast.
+It is designed to be simple, fast and failure tolerant - e.g. you won't need to build complex patterns across and around all of your micro services to deal with failure scenarios, they just serve out HTML and should try to fail fast.

 ## Examples of usage